FAQ

 6. How do I Get Around?

-Owning a car is highly suggested if you plan on staying.
-For shorter stays you can often find car rentals from locals who are not on island for cheaper than a car rental place.
+Owning a car is highly suggested.
 There is a bus that runs not far from us in to Hilo and even Kona.
 There is no uber and taxi service is not feasible.

 7. What about power and water?